chicagolandmesh/chicagolandmesh.org/docs/guides/reticulum/getting-started/index.md

 - **FCC Part 15**: Unlicensed LoRa operation in the US is permitted under Part 15 within power and duty cycle limits
 - **Amateur Radio (Part 97)**: Licensed amateur operators can run higher power on additional frequencies, but must transmit identification and cannot use encryption for control signals
 - **Encryption**: Reticulum encrypts all traffic by default.
 This is fine under Part 15.
 Under Part 97, check your regional rules on encrypted communications before operating
-- **RF Exposure**: Keep a safe distance from high-gain directional antennas, especially at elevated power levels

 ---

 ## Next Steps
-Once Reticulum is running and you can see active interfaces in `rnstatus`:

 - Check out [Configure](configure.md) to set up radio parameters, tune interfaces, and explore advanced options
 - Check out [Mistakes to Avoid](avoid-mistakes.md) for common pitfalls and how to sidestep them
-- Join the [Reticulum Matrix room](https://matrix.to/#/#reticulum:matrix.org) for community help and support
-- Ask in the [Reticulum channel on the ChiMesh Discord](https://discord.com/channels/1218078395565608990/1349623850148823084) if you have questions or get stuck
+- Join the [Reticulum channel on the ChiMesh Discord](https://discord.com/channels/1218078395565608990/1349623850148823084) if you have questions or get stuck
+- Join the [Reticulum Matrix room](https://matrix.to/#/#reticulum:matrix.org) for broader community help